Cecilia-Duran/chicago_tier3_batch_and_storage/_episodes/04-submitting_ajob.md

 An else key word and statements are not required, such that simple if semantics are implemented.
 The <simple condition> does not permit compound conditions.
 It optionally contains the exclamation point character (!) to represent the not operation, followed by

-- the defined keyword followed by the name of a variable.
-If the variable is defined, the statement(s) are incorporated into the expanded input.
-If the variable is not defined, the statement(s) are not incorporated into the expanded input.
-As an example,

 ```bash
     if defined MY_UNDEFINED_VARIABLE
        X = 12